neurostuff/NiMARE/docs/decoding.rst

 ``````````````````````````````````````````
 :class:`~nimare.decode.continuous.CorrelationDistributionDecoder`

-The distribution-based decoding is implemented in NiMARE’s ``CorrelationDistributionDecoder``
+The distribution-based decoding is implemented in NiMARE's ``CorrelationDistributionDecoder``
 class object.